 The good weather brings plenty of tourists too.
 So, the popular paths and streets become jammed during spring and autumn.

-If you want to avoid the crowds (and save money), then consider coming in the winter.
 February and November are ideal months to visit to avoid crowds and save money.
-And when it snows, Prague becomes very romantic.
+And when it snows, Prague is very romantic.

-March can be a bit cold with occasional snow showers as
+Prague awakens in Spring.
+New events and rising temperatures make it a great time to visit.
+Although, March can be a bit cold with occasional snow showers as winter hangs on.

 April and May are the best months to come.
 They usually offer warmer temperatures and more sunshine.
 A few rainy days will be mixed in but nothing to scare you away.